Park Plan

 In reviewing your Park Plan, I see a disconnect between your difficulty in maintaining our current park standards and then not considering innovative park provision mechanisms (POPs) as a way to provide new park space (pg 105 of report).
 Why is this the case . . . and don't say because the OP says so?
 There may be instances where small areas (tot lots; small dog runs, etc.) would be useful for this.
 All available mechanisms should be explored in an increasingly intensified City rather than accepting a lower parkland standard.

-prk asked about 2 years ago
+prk asked almost 3 years ago

 Thank you for your comment and question.
 Common amenity spaces that can support tot lots and dog runs are already a requirement for many residential development types within the city.
 They are not considered parkland because they are not publicly owned or operated by the city and they are meant to service only residents within the development.